 - Placements in Context: Policy, Organizations and Practice 30 credits

 Learning and teaching

-As well as the in-depth subject knowledge you’ll gain, you’ll improve your skills in research, analysis, communication and critical and cultural awareness.
-You’ll also benefit from the contacts gained through work with partner organisations and the Centre for Critical Studies in Museums, Galleries and Heritage.
+As well as the in-depth subject knowledge you will gain, you will improve your skills in research, analysis, communication and critical and cultural awareness.
+You will also benefit from the contacts gained through work with partner organisations and the Centre for Critical Studies in Museums, Galleries and Heritage.